Again the Israelites did evil in Yah’s sight, so Yah allowed the Israelites to be defeated by the Philistines, who ruled over them for forty years.

 Finally, Samson told her the truth.
 “I have belonged to Yah as a Nazirite ever since I was born, so my hair has never been cut.
 If it were ever cut off, my strength would leave me, and I would be as weak as anyone else.”

 Delilah realized that he was telling the truth.
 So she sent someone to tell the Philistine rulers, “Come to my house one more time.
 Samson has finally told me the truth.”

 The Philistine rulers went to Delilah’s house, and they brought along the silver they had promised her.
 Delilah had lulled Samson to sleep with his head resting in her lap.
 She signaled to one of the Philistine men to come in and begin cutting off Samson’s seven braids.
 And by the time the man was finished, Samson’s strength was gone.
 Delilah tied him up and shouted, “Samson, the Philistines have come to capture you!”

 Samson woke up and thought, “I’ll break loose and escape, just as I always do.”
 He did not realize that Yah had stopped helping him.

 The Philistines grabbed Samson and poked out his eyes.
 They took him to the prison in Gaza and bound him in bronze chains.
 Then they put him to work, turning a millstone to grind grain.
-But they didn’t cut his hair anymore, so it started growing back.
+Time passed, and they didn’t cut his hair anymore, so it started growing back.

-After this, the Philistine rulers threw a big party and sacrificed a lot of animals to their pagan deity Dagon.
-The rulers said, “Samson was our enemy, but our deity Dagon helped us capture him!”
+After this, the Philistine rulers threw a big party and sacrificed a lot of animals to their pagan deity.
+The rulers said, “Samson was our enemy, but our deity helped us capture him!”

 Everyone there was having a good time, and they shouted, “Bring out Samson—he’s still good for a few more laughs!”